ecalder6/azure-gaming/README.md

 Powershell scripts that automate the tedious process of setting up an Azure M60 VM for cloud gaming.
 The goal is to fully automate all steps described in this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

+## Disclaimer
+There is no gaurantee that the script or the deployment will work.
+Please submit any issues you see on GitHub.
+PRs are also welcome!

 ## Requirements
 1. Sign up for an [Paid Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/).
 You need a paid subscription as I don't think the free account grants you access to GPU VMs.
 2. Sign up for an account on [zero tier](https://www.zerotier.com/) and create a network.
 Make sure the network is set to **public**.